-While traveling in a place called Bithor, on the bank of Ganges, the mahatma advised Venimadhava,”…you will meet a great soul in Rameshwar, then fortunately you will meet a great devotee in the Himalayan province and take instruction from him which will bring about a special change in your life”.
-After instructing Venimadhava thus, the mahatma left his body.
-After six months Venimadhava met with Tailanga Swami in Rameshwar, who subsequently initiated him with the name Tripurlinga Swami.
-Tripurlinga Swami then traveled to Bangladesh .He visited the Adinath temple located near Cox Bazar and Chandranath in Sitakunda.
-Finally, he came to Dhaka, and in a remote place of Kurmitola, he took shelter in the Dargah of an Islamist fakir named Khanjan Khan.
-In that Dargah, where Khanjan Khan Fakir used to worship Allah Almighty, Tripurlinga Swami worshiped Lord Shiva.
-A renowned Zamindar of Dhaka city, Gopendra Mohan Basak or commonly known as, Akababu desired to donate 4 bighas of land, in Karati para in the old Dhaka city, to Tripurlinga Swami.
-In 1899 Gopendra Mohan Basak built a temple on the land and offered the registered property to Tripurlinga Swami.
+While traveling in a place called Bithor, on the bank of Ganges, the saintly person before giving up his body, advised Venimadhava,” you will meet a great soul in Rameshwar, then fortunately you will meet a great devotee in the Himalayan province whose auspicious instructions will bring about a great change in your life”.
+After six months, Venimadhava met Tailanga Swami in Rameshwar who subsequently initiated him with the name Tripurlinga Swami.
+Tripurlinga Swami then traveled to Bangladesh and visited the Adinath temple located near Cox Bazar and Chandranath in Sitakunda.
+Finally, he came to Dhaka, and in a secluded place of Kurmitola, he took shelter in the Dargah of an Islamist fakir named Khanjan Khan.
+Khanjan Khan Fakir used to worship there Allah Almighty, Tripurlinga Swami worshiped Lord Shiva in the same place.
+Thereafter, he came to Shahbag (Dhaka) and many of his devotees used to come there to visit him.
+A renowned Zamindar (wealthy person) of Dhaka city, Gopendra Mohan Basak desired to donate about 1.21 acres of land at Karatipara in the old Dhaka city to Tripurlinga Swami.
+In 1899, Gopendra Mohan Basak built a temple on that very land and offered the registered property to Tripurlinga Swami.
 This property, is still well-known as Swamibag Ashram.